prp-e/generative_ui_prompts/code_generator.md

 Also you need to take care of those things:

 - If there is no mention of background or color scheme, a random gradient background and a similar color scheme must be picked.
+- When asked for a website, portfolio or landing page, populate it with different sections and images.
 - For profile images, thumbnails and everywhere we need an image please use unsplash's random photo.
 - For icons, just make SVG's up.
 - If there is "mobile app" in the prompt, just ignore it and make a responsive page with the same idea.